GAISSA-UPC/HF_diversity/README.md

 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         i2rced and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for │                         HF_diversity and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │